 Developed in partnership with CSL Behring and the Committee for Melbourne, the biotech program includes: a tour of CSL Behring, a school-based scientific inquiry, and a biotech design challenge.

 The program aims to teach students how biotechnology will meet the opportunities and challenges facing society.

 The Koorie Voices program involves building 'wired for sound' installation works: a Coolamon (Aboriginal carrying vessel), which will deploy digital technologies to share Aboriginal stories in new ways.

 As well as workspaces with specialised STEM equipment, students have access to a green screen, a spray booth, 3D modelling and a range of speciality equipment to develop industry-linked projects.

-The Banyule Nillumbik Tech School is part of a $128 million investment to establish 10 Tech Schools across the state to deliver the Education State vision for Victoria.
-See more about how we're invetsing in schools in the
+The Banyule Nillumbik Tech School is part of a $128 million investment to establish 10 Tech Schools across the state.

 Tech Schools link schools, industry and tertiary providers to deliver innovative STEM learning programs based on design thinking and the use of advanced technologies.